Pine-Richland Hall of Fame

-Jeff Calhoun directed and choreographed many award-winning productions including Deaf West's production of Big River.
+Jeff Calhoun has directed and choreographed many award-winning productions including Deaf West's production of Big River.
 He was producer as well as a director/choreographer for the Broadway production of Brooklyn the Musical.
 He directed and choreographed the 1994 Broadway revival of Grease!
 The show Tommy Tune Tonight was his Broadway directing debut.
 He collaboration with Mr.Tune led to the 1991 Tony for Best Choreography.
-He is the director of both the USA and United Kingdom productions of Disney's High School Musical: On Tour.
-Calhoun is an associate artist at Ford's Theatre in Washington, D.C.Stephen Frick
+He is the director of both the US and United Kingdom productions of Disney's High School Musical: On Tour.
+Calhoun is an associate artist at Ford's Theatre in Washington, DC.

-1982 Richland High School Graduate Stephen Frick earned a bachelor's degree in aerospace engineering from the U.S. Naval Academy and a Master of Science degree in aeronautical engineering from the U.S. Naval Postgraduate School.
-Frick reported to the Johnson Space Center in August of 1996, after being selected to NASA.
+Stephen Frick earned a bachelor's degree in aerospace engineering from the US Naval Academy and a master of science degree in aeronautical engineering from the US Naval Postgraduate School.
+Frick reported to the Johnson Space Center in August of 1996,after being selected to NASA.
 Frick, a veteran of two spaceflights, has logged nearly 600 hours in space.
-He was the crew commander of STS-122.
-The 12-day mission delivered the European Space Agency's Columbus laboratory and touched down February 20, 2008.
-Frick was the first person to be inducted into the PR Alumni Hall of Fame on May 19,2008.
+He was the crew commander of STS-122, a 12-day mission that delivered the European Space Agency's Columbus laboratory and touched down on February 20, 2008.
+Frick was the first person to be inducted into the PR Alumni Hall of Fame on May 19, 2008.

 Former Pine Elementary Student